agoodshort/dotfiles/docs/TOOLS.md

 - Scripts are running in numerical order
 - Some scripts are a bootstrap install of a few tools and will run only once

-### my-npm-tools

-These are the few npm tools I use daily.
-I install them "globally" through [my-npm-tools](../home/private_dot_local/private_share/my-npm-tools/README.md) and add them to the PATH in [.zshenv](../home/dot_zshenv.tmpl).
-Whenever an npm package is installed in this location, the [03-my-npm-tools script](../home/.chezmoiscripts/linux/run_onchange_after_03-my-npm-tools.sh.tmpl) is triggered.

 ### my-flatpak-apps

 The file [my-flatpak-apps.txt](../home/dot_config/flatpak/my-flatpak-apps.txt) is used to install flatpak apps.
 Once I am happy with a flatpak app, I will add its name in this file and will be automatically installed across my machines.